-HIE416A: The United States as an Emerging World Power to 1919 (HIF416A: Les États-Unis comme puissance mondiale naissante jusqu'à 1919) (Offered in alternate years.)
+HIE416A: The United States as an Emerging World Power to 1919 (HIF416A: Les États-Unis comme puissance mondiale naissante jusqu'à 1919)

 A thematic study of the United States and its relations with foreign powers from the early national period to the end of World War I. Issues that will be considered will include the development of a continental nation, the foreign policy consequences of industrialization and America's growing involvement in international affairs.